SoftOmni/open-intellij/README.md

    available, increase "User-local build process heap size" to 3000 - that will greatly reduce compilation time.

 Note that it is important to use the variant of JetBrains Runtime **without JCEF**.
-So, if for some reason `jbr-17` SDK points to an installation of JetBrains Runtime with JCEF, you need to change it: ensure that Open IntelliJ is running in internal mode (by adding `idea.is.internal=true` to `idea.properties` file), navigate to `jbr-17` item in Project Structure | SDKs, click on 'Browse' button, choose 'Download...' item and select version 17 and vendor 'JetBrains Runtime'.
+So, if for some reason `jbr-17` SDK points to an installation of JetBrains Runtime with JCEF, you need to change it: ensure that OmniMatrioshka is running in internal mode (by adding `idea.is.internal=true` to `idea.properties` file), navigate to `jbr-17` item in Project Structure | SDKs, click on 'Browse' button, choose 'Download...' item and select version 17 and vendor 'JetBrains Runtime'.

 ### Building the IntelliJ Application Source Code
-To build Open IntelliJ from source, choose **Build | Build Project** from the main menu.
+To build OmniMatrioshka from source, choose **Build | Build Project** from the main menu.

 2. **Maven Configuration** : If the **Maven** plugin is disabled, [add the path variable](https://www.jetbrains.com/help/idea/absolute-path-variables.html) "**MAVEN_REPOSITORY**" pointing to `<USER_HOME>/.m2/repository` directory.

 3. **Memory Settings**
 - Ensure a minimum **8GB** RAM on your computer.
 - With the minimum RAM, disable "**Compile independent modules in parallel**" in '**Settings | Build, Execution, Deployment | Compiler**'.
 - With notably higher available RAM, Increase "**User-local heap size**" to `3000`.

 ### Building the IntelliJ IDEA Application from Source